 Soybeans may be an option on irrigated land where cotton failed.
 Soybeans further north in the Texas High Plains can yield fairly well under limited irrigation if irrigation is timely (flowering to mid-grain filling).
 Soybean production south of U.S 70 highway seems to more often have difficulty reaching yield potential due to heat, minimal rainfall support, etc. For that reason I don't encourage even primary crop soybean production south of U.S. 70.
-For the Southern High Plains soybeans may be planted as late as July 10 and still make a crop, but late planting usually retards stalk growth and can make it hard to harvest the lower seed pods.
+For the Southern High Plains soybeans may be planted as late as July 10 and still make a crop, but yields are definitely lower (see below).
+Late planting usually retards stalk growth and can make it hard to harvest the lower seed pods.
 Higher seeding rates and narrower rows may encourage higher pod set.

+Soybean maturity group.
 Data from the South Plains region suggests group IV soybeans remain the best choice for production even if planted in late June and early July.
 Though yields will decline with later planting, mid Group IV out performs group-III soybeans even when planted in early July.
 Regional research demonstrates that yields for maturity groups from mid-III to V did decline gradually from early and mid-May planting dates, but yield declines were substantial if planted after mid-June.
 Group III soybeans did not perform well on planting dates averaging June 16 and July 3 planting dates relative to group IV.
 Plants were very short.
 Determinate group V soybeans have performed well even at later planting dates.
 Texas AgriLife research from the Amarillo area suggests that for each day after June 20 that soybean yield potential declines 1 bushel per day.
 Date from Hale County in 2000-2002 would support a similar conclusion for the South Plains.

-STS treated soybeans may be planted on cotton ground treated with Staple herbicide.
+Sulfonylurea-tolerant soybeans, or STS, may be planted on cotton ground treated with Staple herbicide.
 Availability of STS soybeans in the appropriate maturity group may be limited.
 Check with several seed dealers to see what might be available.
-Expect little or no STS soybeans on hand, but if time permits, STS soybeans may be ordered although that will increase seed costs.
+STS soybeans are more commonly in the area now and do not have to be ordered.
+Otherwise, nearly all soybeans are Roundup Ready, so producers can maintain their glyphosate weed control program after failed RR cotton.